rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/guidelines.md

 - 2025-10-30 09:40: UI sizing tweak: increased entity card height by 3px (`--card-h` 64px→67px) and board min-height by 20px (220px→240px).
 Adjusted day list max-height cap to 440px to match.
 No API changes.
 - 2025-10-30 09:40 (later): UI: Day columns now become scrollable when a day has more than 5 Shot cards.
 Assets unaffected.
 Implemented via conditional max-height on the day list.
 No API changes.
+- 2025-10-30 10:05: UI: Fixed-day scroll behavior finalized.
+Cards keep fixed height; weekday day lists scroll only when there are more than 5 Shot cards.
+Removed default `.board .list` max-height/overflow to prevent premature scroll; scrolling is now controlled inline in `WeekGrid.jsx` for Shots only.
+No API changes.

+- 2025-10-30 10:03: UI: Suppressed transient “Loading…” text during drag-and-drop by only showing the loading banner on initial load (when no weeks are present).
+No API changes.

+- 2025-10-30 10:14: UI bugfix: Prevented Shot cards from shrinking when a day has more than 5 items by setting `.board .list .card { flex-shrink: 0; }`.
+Weekday Shot columns now strictly keep fixed card height; overflow items are accessible via a vertical scrollbar.
+No API changes.